zenml-io/zenml/docs/book/how-to/stack-deployment/README.md

 * 🧹 Cleaning up your resources after you're done with your experiments is super important yet very challenging.
 Many of the components need a range of other resources to work which might slide past your radar if you're not careful.
 For example, if your Kubernetes cluster has made use of Load Balancers, you might still have one lying around in your account even after deleting the cluster, costing you money and frustration.

 All of these points make taking your pipelines to production a more difficult task than it should be.
 We believe that the expertise in setting up these often-complex stacks shouldn't be a prerequisite to running your ML pipelines.

-Thus, to make even this process easier for our users, we have created the `deploy` CLI which allows you to quickly get started with a full-fledged MLOps stack using only a few commands.
-You can choose to deploy individual stack components through the stack-component CLI or deploy a stack with multiple components together (a tad more manual steps).

-## What is `mlstacks`?

-[MLStacks](https://mlstacks.zenml.io) is a [Python package](https://pypi.org/project/mlstacks/) that allows you to quickly spin up MLOps infrastructure using Terraform.
-It is designed to be used with [ZenML](https://zenml.io), but can be used with any MLOps tool or platform.

-The ZenML CLI has special subcommands that allow you to deploy individual stack components as well as whole stacks using MLStacks.
-These stacks will be useful for you if:

-* You are at the start of your MLOps journey, and would like to explore different tools.
-* You are looking for guidelines for production-grade deployments.

 ## Installing the mlstacks extra